 Backer Hotwatt manufactures a wide range of cartridge heaters also known as immersion heaters for a variety of applications.
 The size, sheath, leads, terminals, wattage and voltage can be adapted to meet your heating requirement needs.

-Backer Hotwatt can provide you with heating element manufactured to your specifications to accommodate your application and heating needs.
+Backer Hotwatt is a leading electric heating manufacture and can provide heating solutions to your specifications to accommodate your application and heating needs.
 Backer Hotwatt stocks all material for the different diameter units listed in the catalog.
 Your order, specifying the wattage, voltage, diameter, length and lead type is readily and quickly fabricated from our inventory.
 In addition, many standard sizes are available from our In Stock Cartridge Heaters for immediate delivery.

 U.L.
 Recognized – E56973

 Compressor Crankcase Heating, Copiers, Dies, Food Processing, Glue Pots, Heat Sealing, Hot Melt Adhesive, Labeling, Medical Equipment, Packaging, Photographic Processing, Plastic Molding, Platens, Wax Pots and Shoe Machinery.

 Are your heaters failing prematurely?
 The useful life of a cartridge heating element is determined by how quickly the heat generated in the resistance wire can be dissipated to the outside sheath.
 To accomplish a useful life of the heater, two methods of manufacturing cartridge heaters are available; STANDARD cartridge heaters and SWAGED cartridge heaters.
 Although both type heaters look identical, the internal construction is very different.

 For more information read our white paper: How to prevent cartridge heater failure and extend heater life